flossy83/CalibrationTools/Readme.md

 #### About

 Calibration Tools is a Windows application which manages your monitor calibration.
-It was created to allow more control over monitor calibration.
+It was created to provide more control over monitor calibration.

 #### Features